chrmoritz/Troxel/README.md

 ## How to use

+LibTroxel is licensed under the same license as Troxel, the [GNU LGPL v3.0](LICENSE.txt) .
 You can find an [example usage of libTroxel here](test/libTroxelTest.html).

 #### Dependencies